-This is true not just for life but also for business.
-With new companies emerging and achieving success, the competition for the available market is bound to increase rapidly.
-Competition drives innovation and creativity and gives you that extra push you need to boost your sales and revenue.
+With new companies emerging by the hour and achieving success, the competition for any available market is bound to increase rapidly.
+Competition drives innovation and creativity and gives you that extra push that’s needed to boost sales and revenue.
 There is no field or aspect of business that has been left untouched by competition.

 What is competitor research and analysis?

 When you identify, analyze, and research your competitor’s products, business plans, and marketing strategies, it is called competitor analysis.
 Before we move any further, let’s understand its importance.

 In the current market climate, you won’t find a single successful company that hasn’t devoted a significant portion of its product competitor analysis resources.
 The question is, why?

 Competitor analysis is critical as it:

 - Determines the strengths of your competitor’s product.
 You can use this information to analyze and improve your product.